Best Practices for Managing Webhook Data Streams

 Helpful Tips on Webhook Consumers

-- Consumers of webhook data streams should defer any processing until after the acceptance response to the webhooks system is made (i.e., after the 200 OK response).
+- Consumers of webhook data streams should write to disk first and defer any processing until after the acceptance response to the webhooks system is made (i.e., after the 200 OK response).

 - Two important data elements exist to help you keep track of webhook batches and individual events: